Arizona gray squirrel: Phylogeny and description

 Sciurus arizonensis is a member of the order Rodentia and the family Sciuridae.
+It is primarily silvery-gray, with a white to cream belly and a gray tail frosted with white.
 It is distinguishable from Sciurus aberti by its longer flatter skull, broader rostrum, and having only one molar instead of two.
 S. arizonensis also has smaller ears with no tufts and a red/black stripe on the underside of their tail.
 Some sexual dimorphism can be seen in these squirrels, but it varies with some populations having larger males, and other populations having larger females.

 Distribution and habitat

-Sciurus arizonensis or the Arizona gray squirrel can be found in parts of Arizona, New Mexico and Sonora, Mexico.
-They live in the mountains at mid-elevations in riparian habitats, usually broadleaf riparian habitats.
+Sciurus arizonensis can be found in parts of Arizona, New Mexico and Sonora, Mexico.
+They live in the mountains ranging from low-elevation pine-oak forests to higher elevation coniferous forests.

+They are also found at mid-elevations in riparian habitats, usually broadleaf riparian forests.
+Riparian forests with large cottonwood and sycamore trees host the largest populations of this species.

-The Arizona gray squirrel has had no recent expansion or reduction in the size of their range in New Mexico, though there has been some population decline.
+The Arizona gray squirrel has had no recent expansion or reduction in the size of their range in New Mexico, although there has been some population decline.
 This is due to habitat loss and the introduction of Abert's squirrel, which has in some cases outcompeted the Arizona gray squirrel for resources.

+Ecology

+Arizona gray squirrels nest in dreys woven from twigs and leaves in the canopies of large trees or, where available, in naturally-occurring tree cavities.

+There is significant disparity in average territory sizes between sexes.
+Male home ranges are typically 113 ha, while female ranges more commonly cover 14 ha.
+Male typically attempt to maximize overlap with female territories, particularly during the mating season.

+Arizona gray squirrels are hunted primarily by large raptors, foxes, and bobcats.
+When alarmed, they make a barking or chucking alarm call from an elevated location.

 Diet

-The Arizona gray squirrel's diet consists mainly of pine cones, acorns, and other nuts.
-They also eat seeds and berries.
+Arizona gray squirrels have a broad diet.
+Tree seeds are an important food source, particularly the cones of pines, Douglas fir, and true firs, which are consumed by removing individual scales to expose seeds, and deciduous seeds such as acorns and walnuts.
+Additional food sources include tree sap, tree bark, insect galls, flowers, and fungi.
+Scatter-hoarding of seeds in leaf litter and topsoil is observed, but rare.